 Home Heating Safety

-When temperatures drop outdoors and people take steps to warm their homes, be aware of the risks associated with home heating.
-Along with the colder temperatures that accompany winter, there is an elevated risk of dying from fire during this season.
+When temperatures drop outdoors, and people take steps to warm their homes, be aware of the risks associated with home heating.
+Along with the colder temperatures accompanying winter, there is an elevated risk of dying from fire during this season.
 December, January and February are generally the deadliest months for fires.

 Space heaters present a greater fire risk than central heating systems.
-Space heaters tend to be closer to household combustibles and the people occupying the home, and they tend to require a more direct role by occupants in fueling, maintenance, and operation.
+They tend to be closer to household combustibles and the people occupying the home and require occupants to take a more direct role in fueling, maintenance and operation.

-Any widely used heating device can be used safely, if the rules of safety are followed.
+Any widely used heating device can be used safely if the safety rules are followed.

 - Maintain a 3 feet separation between things that can burn and heating equipment.

-- When buying a new space heater, make sure it carries the mark of an independent testing laboratory.
+- When buying a new space heater, ensure it carries the mark of an independent testing laboratory.

 - Plug electric-powered space heaters into an outlet with sufficient capacity and never into an extension cord.